 Today, most drivers don’t wear gloves when driving.
 Long ago, though, they were a common driving accessory.
 Early cars — many of which did not have a hard top — made gloves necessary to keep a driver’s hands warm.
 The fast-moving air could cool them quickly and make them numb.
 Especially in cooler climates.

 People used gloves as a fashion accessory when they first produced cars, too.
 Some social events required these coverings over peoples’ hands.

 Also, there were a lot of parts to a car, back in the day, that worked differently.
 Some had hand cranks for a starter.
 And the steering wheel and gear shift weren’t as comfortable as they are today.
 Gloves were often used to protect the driver’s hands.

-So where would you keep your gloves when they weren't being used?
+So where would you keep your gloves when they weren’t being used?
 You probably guessed it already.
-The glove compartment!
+The glove box!
 Over time, the name stuck, even after wearing gloves while driving became a thing of the past.

 How handy are glove boxes?
 Very handy!
 Some cars today have spaces that allow them to be used as a cooler.
 Imagine taking a long drive and being able to pack a lunch in your glove box!
 Other vehicles even feature multiple glove boxes in several locations.
 This increases the storage capacity in a car.
 Automotive engineers have come up with many clever designs for storage inside modern vehicles.